sfbrigade/intentional-walk-client/docs/privacy.md

 8. The App user has the right to have any electronically collected personal information deleted by SFDPH/CDPH without reuse or distribution.
 Users of the App may request to have their electronically collected personal information deleted by contacting SFDPH at: intentionalwalk@sfdph.org.
 9. SFDPH/CDPH will only collect walking and step-related data once the user has allowed the App access to the mobile device’s health tracker (Apple Health for iOS users, and Google Fit for Android users) that coincides with users’ personal mobile device.
 10. Other parties will not collect personal information about the App user’s online activities and on different websites while using the App.
-11. If you have any questions or comments about this information, the Intentional Walk Program, or App, please contact SFDPH at: intentionalwalk@sfdph.org or CDPH Privacy Office at: Privacy@cdph.ca.gov.
+11. If you have any questions or comments about this information, the Let's Walk Program, or App, please contact SFDPH at: intentionalwalk@sfdph.org or CDPH Privacy Office at: Privacy@cdph.ca.gov.